JohnTroony/LUKS-OPs/README.md

 * Creating a virtual disk volume with LUKS format.
 * Mounting an existing LUKS volume
 * Unmounting a Single LUKS volume or all LUKS volume in the system.
+* Creating a LUKS encrypted filesystem on removable disks (like USBs)

 #####What Luks-Ops is not?
 * A replacement for LUKS or Cryptsetup.

+#####Why I started writing this script?
+* To encrypt my files on Dropbox
+* To encrypt some files on my VPS
+* To have fun..

 ### Basic Usage